0fajarpurnama0/0fajarpurnama0.github.io/_posts/2019-01-10-highschooldxd-mortal-veritas-ren-dark-seeker.md

 "I don't care if it's ugly," Ren said to the darkness.
 "I don't care if it stains me.
 If the Light won't let me stand next to them... then I'll drag the enemies into the Dark."

 He punched the tree again.
 And again.
 He wasn't training to be a "Hero of Light" anymore.
 He was training to perfect the Rotting Fist.
+After that, he practice incorporating into the rest of his martial arts.

 ***